likecoin/likecoin-wordpress/likecoin/readme.txt

 == Description ==

-[Civic Liker](https://like.co) is a social movement to help bloggers and independent journalists make passive income by enabling Like Rewards on their websites.
-It can be done simply by installing this plugin.
+[Civic Liker](https://liker.land/civic) is a movement to realign creativity and reward, by the technology of nano-payment to decouple media's income from advertising needs.
+Any website can enable the Like Rewards banner by installing the LikeCoin plugin.
+Each "Like" from the readers let creators to be rewarded.

-On the Internet, rewards and creativity are decoupled.
-Creators producing high quality contents receive “Likes” but not income.
-LikeCoin Foundation aims to reinvent the Like by re-aligning creativity and reward.
-"Likes" are turned into rewards from the Civic Liker monthly subscriptions as well as Creators Matching Fund, and shared to all creators.
+The source of the daily reward consists of two parts:
+1) The monthly subscription fee paid by the Civic Likers who distribute their donation by their "Likes";
+2) Creators matching fund: managed by the foundation.
+The daily amount is adjusted according to the total amount donated by Civic Likers.
+Both of the likes given by Civic Liker and free likers's will be consider as votes for fund distribution.

-LikeCoin thus rewarded can be exchanged into USD on exchanges such as [BitAsset](https://www.bitasset.com/) and [Liquid](https://www.liquid.com/).
-Information of the LikeCoin token (LIKE) can be found in [CoinMarketCap](https://coinmarketcap.com/currencies/likecoin/) and Etherscan(https://etherscan.io/token/0x02f61fd266da6e8b102d4121f5ce7b992640cf98).
+LikeCoin thus rewarded can be exchanged into USD on exchanges such as [BitAsset](https://www.bitasset.com/ktrade/LIKE-BTC) and [Liquid](https://app.liquid.com/exchange/LIKEETH).
+Information of the LikeCoin token (LIKE) can be found in [CoinMarketCap](https://coinmarketcap.com/currencies/likecoin/) and [Etherscan](https://etherscan.io/token/0x02f61fd266da6e8b102d4121f5ce7b992640cf98).

 Contribute to the plugin development on [Github](https://github.com/likecoin/likecoin-wordpress).